I am an assistant professor at the Naval Postgraduate School. I work on topics in labor economics, crime, and behavioral economics.

 Nudges to Promote Truthful Earnings Reporting

 Avi Feller and I wrote a problematic evaluation for his Program Evaluation course at the Goldman School.
 There are ten deliberate conceptual mistakes. (solutions)

 Liz Fosslien and I made a confusion button, which allows students to anonymously signal when they're confused in lecture.
-The lecturer page shows how many people press the button every 30 seconds.
+The lecturer page shows how many people press the button every minute.
 If you're curious to try this out in your class, email me and I'll be happy to set it up for you.